 Required of all history majors; taken in the senior year, strongly recommended for minors.
 An exploration of various historical topics selected by students with faculty approval.
-This research course provides a framework for students to complete a detailed historical examination using primary and secondary sources.
+This research course provides a framework for students to complete a detailed historical examination using design and techniques, and preparation of a student's own original research project.
+Offered as needed primary and secondary sources.
 Students will develop original interpretations of the past while placing them within the context of extant scholarship.
 Offered annually

-HIS 491 Honors Seminar

-Admission to this course is by invitation of the history faculty.
-It stresses historiography, research design and techniques, and preparation of a student's own original research project.
-Offered as needed
+3 credits HIS 491 Honors Seminar Admission to this course is by invitation of the history faculty.
+It stresses historiography, research